bmc/cheat-sheets/pbx.md

 * **Call Options (Enable Recording)** – _off_
 * **Global Spam Filtering** – _on_

+*NOTE* Disable 2-factor authentication on the account, or the PBX won't be able to log in.

 Next, set up a trunk in the PBX.
 Under _Connectivity_, select _Google Voice (Motif)_.
 Create a new Google Voice trunk: